jaclu/tmux-packet-loss/README.md

 set -g @packet-loss_color_crit "45"
 ```

-### Five (or ten) minutes history gives a better understanding of average link quality
+### Five (or ten) minutes of history gives a better understanding of average link quality

-History of 5 minutes, will give you a better understanding of packet loss over time, but since it can not indicate when the last loss happened, it does not give much information about the current state of affairs.
+This gives a better understanding of packet loss over time, but since it can not indicate when the last loss happened, it does not give much information about the current state of affairs.
 If weighted_average is set to 1, the latest 7 samples will be given emphasis.

 ```
 set -g @packet-loss-ping_count "11"